MicrosoftDocs/dynamics-365-project-operations/articles/environment/admin-trials.md

   After the provisioning is complete, the state of your environment is **Ready**.

-4. When the provisioning is complete, select the respective Microsoft Dataverse URL, and the Finance and Fperations apps URLs to validate the deployment.
+4. When the provisioning is complete, select the respective Microsoft Dataverse URL, and the Finance and Operations apps URLs to validate the deployment.

 ## Demo data installation

-USe the followign links to access demo data packages for both non-stocked materials and lite deployment scenarios.
+Use the following links to access demo data packages for both non-stocked materials and lite deployment scenarios.
 - [Non-stocked materials demo data](resource-apply-pro-setup-config-data.md)
 - [Lite demo data](lite-apply-demo-setup-config-data.md)